 When positions become available, HD will give preference to students undertaking degrees in political science, international relations, peace and conflict, human rights, humanitarian law or equivalent.
 Eligible candidates must also be fluent in English.

 Knowledge in pre- and post-conflict situations, conflict resolution and peacemaking, with experience in researching, analysing and writing on political contexts will be strongly favoured.

 Motivated students should send their resume together with an application letter by email to: hrmanager(at)hdcentre.org.

-The HD Centre is currently looking for an:
+HD is currently looking for an:

 Her/his responsibilities will include: